asyncapi/modelina/README.md

 ## Documentation
 The documentation for this library can all be found under the documentation [README](./docs/README.md).

+## Examples
+We have gathered all the examples, in a separate folder to ensure consistency, they can be found under the [example folder](./examples).

 ## Development
 To setup your development environment please read the [development](./docs/development.md) document.